lifeparticle/Gist-Count/CONTRIBUTING.md

     remote:      https://github.com/........................
     ```

-   5.2 If you're haveing problem finding the url
+   5.2 If you're having problem finding the url

        a) https://github.com/lifeparticle/Gist-Count/pulls

        b) Click the button 'New pull request'

-       c) Click the link 'compare acorss forks'
+       c) Click the link 'compare across forks'

        d) Change head repository to your fork